Skip to content

 What We’ve Learned from the Numbers

 The big lesson?
 There’s no universal “best”, it hinges on your priorities.
 High churn?
 Lean toward Free List for raw efficiency.
 Iteration-heavy?
 Packed or Slot Map will transform your frame times.
 Need safety too?
 Slot Map reigns supreme as the balanced powerhouse.
-Always benchmark in your real app; these tests are a starting point, but your data patterns might flip the script!
+Always benchmark in your real app.
+These tests are a starting point, but your data patterns might flip the script!

 Suggest an edit